Your First Weeks on our Swiss Campuses

-- If you are unable to produce a high school qualification before the end of your first semester of your Bachelor’s program (BBA1), you will still be able to complete the BBA1 but will unfortunately not be allowed to progress onto an internship or further on the Bachelor’s program.
+- If you are unable to produce a high school qualification before the end of the first semester of your Bachelor’s program (BBA1), you will still be able to complete the BBA1 but will unfortunately not be allowed to progress onto an internship or further into the program.
 No refund claims would be possible on any fees paid.

 - Any BBA1 student who needs a Student Route visa to transfer to Glion London for BBA3 would need their academic qualification in order to secure their UK visa.

 What are my options if I wish to have a Covid-19 test?